elleRyn/Metagenomic_Read_Cleaning_and_Assembly/README.md

  power to run them quickly.
 The commands used to run each program are given as well as some sample outputs for [Community 4a](https://osf.io/zacf7/).
 The metagenomic shotgun reads for Community 4a can be downloaded [here](https://osf.io/pvj64/) and used to run this tutorial and duplicate the results.
+Remember that depending on what directory you are running your analysis from, paths to the files may need to be specified in your commands.

 ### 1. Remove Duplicates
 The metagenomic shotgun reads were first sorted using Super-Deduper to remove PCR duplicates